tlambert03/LLSpy/README.rst

         > lls install /path/to/lls_dropbox/llspy_extra

 #.
-Each time you use the program, you will need to activate the virtual environment (if you created one in step 4).
+Each time you use the program, you will need to activate the virtual environment (if you created one during installation).
 The main command line interface is ``lls``, and the gui can be launched with ``lls gui``.
 You can create a bash script or batch file to autoload the environment and launch the program if desired.

     .. code:: bash